jusanherndon/blog/tech/home lab/multi router home lab.md

   This basically means that you want this device to not host its own DHCP server and their is another DHCP server that should handle giving out addresses.
 I also realized that the AP I am using above also uses this setting in order to use the main Router's DHCP server.

   Which is really useful when you have multiple devices handling networking, like I do.
 I was not able to setup a management ip for the EdgeSwitch, but everything else is working fine.

+# Lessons learned

+  Having multiple devices' handling the wireless and wired networking is hard.
+Their are a lot of factors that go into keeping a healthy network like multiple DHCP servers.
+Having a lot of private subnets really can help keep your network healthy.
+Just assign one /24 subnet to each device, and if a device ever gets the wrong ip address it makes debugging a whole lot simpler.
+Like when I updated my Router and AP, which run different software from the EdgeSwitch and the ATT&T gateway, and the EdgeSwitch decided to turn its IP subnet back on, since from its perspective the AP went offline, so no upstream DHCP server was found.

+  To solve that issue, I disconnect the EdgeSwitch's "WAN" port so that way any device upstream from the switch cannot get the wrong IP address.
+Once the AP and Router are back online, I plug the EdgeSwitch's WAN port back in and it detects the Upstream DHCP server and gives out its addresses instead.